Selling Search Engine Optimization (SEO) services to local businesses isn’t that complicated, but it’s also not like shooting fish in a barrel.

 Here are a few things you must do:

-Here’s a quick recap: let’s assume you have just started your SEO agency and intend to sell your services to a local business.
+Here’s a quick recap: let’s assume you have just started your agency and intend to sell your services to a local business.
 So, how will you approach the client?

 You’ll gather as much data as you can about their business — the value of their services or products, their local targeted audience, and their overarching objectives.

-Whenever you sell SEO services to SMBs or large businesses, keep in mind that every prospect has a specific requirement.
+Whenever you sell SEO services to SMBs or large local businesses, keep in mind that every prospect has a specific requirement.

 It’s imperative to know how your agency will fulfill its requirements so that you can focus on the most appropriate prospects.